halepeneklioglu/FLO_RFM_Analysis/README.md

 ### Goals
 The main objectives of this analysis are:

-<ul> Understand customer purchasing behavior through exploratory data analysis (EDA).
+Understand customer purchasing behavior through exploratory data analysis (EDA).

 Calculate RFM metrics to evaluate customer value.